Yucked/Grimoire/README.md

 - Can you add xyz site please?
 > yeah sure, just make sure you give all the necessary information for scraping 😒

+- I GOT BANNED FROM WEBSITE XYZ IP BLACKLISTED HELPPPP!!!
+> refer to FAQ #1, welcome to the club!
+Use a VPN next time.